End of Season Report

 I have many people to thank for allowing my term of office as President to be such an enjoyable experience, which includes working with a voluntary management team who serve the County with passion and pride.
 To our Group members who are the conduit in providing the information to our club members, and to all our member clubs officials who have made me feel very welcome on my visits.
 To our Local delivery team for the part they play in developing many areas of rugby and finally to our Past Presidents and Life Vice Presidents who have given me much advice and support, to all those volunteers involved in the various committees and sub committees, too many to name, to the Middlesex Office staff for their ongoing support on County matters and finally to Tom Brownsell my respected mentor.
 Congratulations to the following who have been nominated for the following awards for the sterling work they have committed to Middlesex.

-Life Vice Presidents, all who have given long and distinguished service to Middlesex and who are currently Vice Presidents – John Wilson, Tim Cunis and Clive Roberts
+Life Vice Presidents, all who have given long and distinguished service to Middlesex – John Wilson, Tim Cunis and Clive Roberts.

 I wish my successor Peter Baveystock all the best in his Presidency.
 Peter has been around Middlesex for many years and has been in very prominent positions.
 He has great ideas and his heart is very much in supporting our member clubs and the communities around them.